 Line graph compares credit spreads for investment grade, high yield, and emerging market (USD sovereigns) fixed income.

-- We expect spreads of high-quality and low-quality bonds to narrow slightly as the outlook improves.
-At this time, credit selectivity is key.
+- We expect spreads of high-quality and low-quality bonds to widen further as the economic slowdown and a potential recession takes hold.
+At this time, we believe credit selectivity is key.